superbobry/blog/content/pyspark-namedtuple.md

         return Summary(min(self.min, other.min), max(self.max, other.max))
 ```

-namedtuples are widespread in the Python ecosystem.
+Namedtuples are widespread in the Python ecosystem.
 Pretty much every Python
 project has at least a single namedtuple either defined directly in the project
 or coming from third-party libraries ([including][cpython-namedtuple] the
 standard library).